-When I work with clients who refer into the Prevention and Recovery Service (PARS) I look at their unique situation and needs and begin to plan the support I can provide them.
+When I work with service users who refer into the Prevention and Recovery Service (PARS) I look at their unique situation and needs and begin to plan the support I can provide them.
 The final phase of this support plan is about recovery and how I can support them to reconnect with themselves.

 One of the tools I use is Five Ways to Feeling Good.
 You can use this tool to build goals into your life that have a positive impact.
 This is a great tool to use when life is feeling difficult or when you want to keep your recovery on track.
-I talk through each of the 5 elements and ask the client to think of a goal or goals for each one.
+I talk through each of the 5 elements and ask the service user to think of a goal or goals for each one.

 Connect – feeling connection to other people is a fundamental human need and one that contributes to us functioning well in the world.

 ‘Connection is why we’re here; it’s what gives us purpose and meaning to our lives’ Brene Brown